piskvorky/gensim/docs/src/install.rst

     sudo easy_install gensim

 That's it!
+Congratulations, you can now proceed to the :doc:`tutorials <tutorial>`.

-There are also alternative routes:
+There are also alternative routes to install:

 1. If you have downloaded and unzipped the `tar.gz source <http://pypi.python.org/pypi/gensim>`_ for gensim (or you're installing gensim from `svn <http://my-trac.assembla.com/gensim>`_),